 The money you pay in needs to be available to use straightaway.
-You could transfer money from another personal account you have with us using Internet Banking or Telephone Banking or the Mobile Banking app or pay in cash directly over the counter at one of our branches with a counter.
+You could transfer money from another personal account you have with us using our app, online banking or telephone banking.
+You could also pay in cash at a cash machine that accepts cash payments in or at a branch with a counter.
+Our counter service may not be available if there is an alternative option available to complete your transaction.